powsybl/powsybl-core/docs/simulation/security/action-dsl.md

 - a unique identifier
 - an optional description to explain the purpose of the rule
 - an activation criteria
-- a list of actions to applied if the activation criteria is verified
+- a list of actions to be applied if the activation criteria is verified
 - an optional life count to limit the number of times a rule can be verified and its actions applied

 ### Activation criteria